shinsenter/defer-laravel/README.md

 ## Global usage for Lumen

-To allow CORS for all your routes, add the `DeferLaravel` middleware to the global middleware and set the `paths` property in the config.
+To allow `DeferMiddleware` for all your routes, add the `DeferMiddleware` middleware to the global middleware.

 ```php
 $app->middleware([